 - Limiting on-campus research to those who require on-site resources: At this time or in the near future, all research that can be undertaken from home will continue remotely.
 This can include virtual knowledge and information dissemination activities that can be coordinated off campus (e.g., conferences, symposia).
 Those who need to come to campus for research are expected to return home upon completion of the research task/activity (e.g., come to the lab to run an experiment and then return home to continue with other aspects of the research that can be performed remotely).
 This will lighten the load on institutional services and allow others to come to campus for similar shorter periods of time.

-- Research with human participants: Research that involves face-to-face in-person contact will not restart on- or off-campus in the initial phases.
+- Research with human participants: Research that involves face-to-face research will be reviewed separately for COVID-19 risks and research ethics issues.
 Virtual or remote in-person research is encouraged where appropriate.
 There may be rare exceptions which will require specific prior approval.
 Additional institutional guidelines, based on government directives, will be developed to inform such research.

 - Research with non-human participants: